 Some agencies have fixed percentage margin agreements with their clients.
 Whilst charging under market rate can sometimes be attractive to an agent since they stand a better chance of placing you, beware of pitching at the wrong level.
 Most firms appreciate that you get what you pay for.

 Asking the question 'What is an Acceptable Agency Margin' is nonsensical.
-Negotiating with agents is a game where they try and squeeze margin out of you whilst you try and get the top
+Negotiating with agents is a game where they try and squeeze margin out of you whilst you try and get the top rate you can.

-Determining a minimum rate
+How to calculate a minimum starting contract rate

 Contracting usually pays more than permanent employment.
 You can therefore determine a minimum starting point for your rate based on what you get paid as a permanent employee.

-To do this start with your permanent salary and add in your benefits (health,

-contractor pension etc) until you get to a ‘total package’ figure.
+To do this start with your permanent salary and add in your benefits (health, contractor pension etc) until you get to a ‘total package’ figure.
 Put that figure into the Permanent to Contracting Calculator to determine a minimum starting rate.

 For example, a total package of £50k results in needing a rate of £28 per hour outside IR35, or £39 per hour inside IR35.
 The IR35 tax legislation is a key peice of tax legislation that all contractors need to be aware of, and try to ensure they do not get caught by.
-The financial impact of IR35 on your take home pay is huge, with contractors caught by IR35 taking home 25% less than those that aren't caught.

 Some web sites offer very useful survey results stating what rates certain skills can command in the current market.